 It reopened in the mid-1990’s, for a stage revival of “Cabaret”, and renamed the Kit Kat Klub, in following the 1930’s era German theme of the show.
 It also received a gaudy remodeling to turn its interior into something like the musical’s title venue.

-After the run of “Cabaret” ended, the house was dark again for a short time, before reopening in the fall of 2001, under its original name, with the popular musical “Urinetown”.
+The successful run of “Cabaret” ended when a crane working on construction next door collapsed, closing 43rd Street for over a month.
+“Cabaret” transferred to the former Studio 54 where it carried on its successful run.
+The house was dark again for a short time, before reopening in the fall of 2001, under its original name, with the popular musical “Urinetown”.

-Sadly, Henry Miller’s Theatre was closed in late-January, 2004, and was torn down in March 2004 (except for its landmarked facade).
-A large office tower was constructed on the site, and includes a new theater space.
+Sadly, Henry Miller’s Theatre was closed in late-January, 2004 and was torn down in March 2004 (except for its landmarked facade).
+A large office tower was constructed on the site and includes a new theatre space named Stephen Sondheim Theatre.